 Ultrasonic Thickness Measurement

-This method (referred to as UT) is the non-destructive measurement of the local thickness of a solid element based on the ultrasound wave’s time of flight.
+Referred to as UT, it is the non-destructive measurement of the local thickness of a solid element based on the ultrasound wave’s time of flight.
 This type of measurement is usually performed with an ultrasonic thickness gauge.
-This is an effective method, but limited to small areas.
+This is effective, but limited to small areas.
 Just as with partial removal of insulation, it’s expensive to cut plugs out of the insulation and impractical to cut enough holes to get reliable results.
 The inspection plugs can compromise the integrity of the insulation and add to the CUI problem, if they are not properly recovered.

 |Wall thickness measurement capabilities||Inspection limited to small areas|